takemobiteam/takemobi-test.github.io/docs/index.md

 # Bookings & Flights

-**Open Questions for CPS team:**

-- (Alice) For vehicle_type (which they can specify if they want to force a specific vehicle type):
-  - What are all the options that someone could specify?
-I see "Van / Minivan" as one example in the example booking.
-  - Can someone specify multiple options?
-Or do they have to pick 1?
-- (Dan) Is booking_plan_status something TUI sends us?
-That doesn't make sense to me.
-Is this something TUI sends us to indicate whether it's a new booking or an updated booking?
-  - booking_plan_status: [choice] in {Pending, Planned} if this booking is already planned.

 ## Bookings & Flights Overview

 A **Booking** represents a need for a transfer (a ride in a vehicle) for a group of passengers (1 or more).
 A group represented in a single **Booking** generally has booked a tour with TUI together, will be on the same flights, and will be staying at the same **Hotel**.